Quantcast

 The first ballot question — known as Proposition 1 or the Equal Rights Amendment (ERA) — is a statewide referendum designed to codify abortion rights into the state Constitution.

 The ERA was first introduced in June 2022, shortly after the US Supreme Court’s historic ruling overturning Roe vs. Wade, which ended the national right to an abortion and threw decisions about laws governing the practice back to individual states.
-As is required for all proposed amendments to the state Constitution, it passed the state legislature twice: once shortly after it was introduced in an extraordinary special session of the state legislature and again in January 2023.
+As is required for all proposed amendments to the state Constitution, the ERA passed the state legislature twice: once shortly after it was first introduced in an extraordinary special session of the state legislature and again in January 2023.

 “A ‘Yes’ vote puts these protections against discrimination in the New York State Constitution,” text of the ballot question reads.
 “A ‘No’ vote leaves these protections out of the State Constitution.”